 Department Name: 40113:Opioid Abuse Research Strategic Invstmnt

-Ensuring day-to-day operations and allocation of resources (i.e. staffing) for the Community Care Teams and Implementation Facilitators.
+Developing day-to-day operations and allocation of resources (i.e. staffing, budget, space).

 Leading work groups to proactively address potential issues and/or obstacles before they negatively impact research success.

-Effectively communicate information to all essential stakeholders including scientific leads, administrative leadership, regional Community Care Teams, Implementation Facilitators, and community partners.
+Effectively communicating information to all essential stakeholders including scientific leads, project teams, and community partners.

-Candidates must possess a strong project management skill set, have extensive leadership experience, excellent collaboration, communication (oral & written), initiative, emotional intelligence, and relationship management abilities.
+Candidates must possess strong project and data management skill set, have extensive leadership and supervisory/team building experience, excellent collaboration, communication (oral & written), initiative, decision-making, emotional intelligence, and relationship management abilities.
 Candidates must also possess a high level of integrity and a strong work ethic.